On today’s busy roads, one of the best pieces of equipment you can invest in is a quality bike mirror to give you

 The mounting pin fits into handlebars with an inside diameter of 17mm to 21mm, and it works equally well for right and left-hand mounting.

-Cateye was founded in Osaka, Japan in 1954, and they’ve got the benefit of 60 years of leading the industry in lenses and lighting.
+Cateye was founded in Osaka, Japan in 1954, and they’ve got the benefit of 60 years of leading the industry in lenses and bicycle lighting.

 The Cateye BM-500 is a solid, lightweight bar-end mirror designed to fit most bikes and provide comprehensive rear visibility at a low cost.

 It carries a large (109.6mm x 70.4mm) scratch-resistant convex glass mirror, providing a durable, wide field of view for rides.
 Adaptable and sturdy, it’s better suited to smaller diameter handlebars between 16mm and 22mm.

-Third Eye has produced a solid option with their incredibly simple, reliable bar-end mirror.
+Third Eye has produced a solid option with its straightforward, reliable bar-end mirror.

-The lens is impressively compact at 76mm, being descended from an original design that consisted of a dentist’s mirror.
-It’s made from scratch-resistant glass with a slightly convex shape which allows it to capture a wide field of vision.
+The lens is impressively compact at 76mm, descended from an original design consisting of a dentist’s mirror.
+It’s made from scratch-resistant glass with a slightly convex shape, which allows it to capture a wide field of vision.

 Mounted with rubber washers and a screw-in tightener at the bar-end, it comes with additional rubber shims to ensure a snug fit and folds up easily to save space.

 Handlebar Bike Mirrors

-Definitely one of the cooler-looking options available, the Meachow is an angular, handlebar-mounted mirror with some impressive engineering.
+Definitely one of the cooler-looking options available, the Meachow is an angular, handlebar-mounted mirror with impressive engineering.

 The safety glass lens offers high-definition visuals and an anti-glare coating (50% for the silver lens, 75% for the blue).